 During the two-and-a-half-year run of the comic J.T.
 Dogg brought us three lengthy Street-Hogs strips, a Ham Dare serial, plus more from the Pig of the Future in both OiNK Books and a Holiday Special after the comic was cancelled, and of course let’s not forget those six magnificent Superstar Posters.
 He even drew Harry the Head in one issue.

-Just imagine if all of his work was collected together in one lovely graphic novel!
-I wonder if Rebellion are imagining it?
+Just imagine if all of his work was collected together in one lovely book!
+I wonder if Rebellion are imagining it too?